 Analyzing the traffic and conversions on your own website might be the best market research you can do.

-After doing “many calculations in the temple,” you may decide not to localize your website.
-Or you may decide to localize into more languages than originally planned.
+Or, on the other hand, you may decide to localize into more languages than originally planned.
 Of the five steps of website localization, this planning stage is the most vital for your success.

 Now that you are confident that the languages you have chosen are worth investing in and that you will be able to serve those markets, now is the time to think through the technical aspects of localizing your website.

-For this stage it is incredibly important to have resources on the project, such as a language services company like IVANNOVATION, who understand the localization process and can guide you through it.
+For this stage it is incredibly important to have resources on the project, such as a website localization services company like IVANNOVATION, who understand the localization process workflow and can guide you through it.

 You need to ask: